PanIGGCAS/SeisElastic2D_1.1/README.md

 Compared to SeisElastic2D version 1.0 (https://github.com/crewesleo/SeisElastic2D), this new version has the following updates:

-(1) The package structure has been changed for easy-using;
+(1) The package structure has been re-organized for easy-using;

-(2) Scripts are provided for runing the forward modelling and FWI experiments on local workstation;
+(2) Scripts are provided for setting the paths, installing the packages, runing the forward modelling and FWI experiment on a local workstation;

 (3) Three different approaches are provided for calculating the Q sensitivity kernels in visco-elastic FWI;

 (4) New parameters are added for forward modelling and FWI with complex topographic variations;

 (5) Scripts for 3D forward modelling and FWI experiments with GPU are added (the 3D modeling and FWI codes are not provided!)

-(6) One single shell script are added for user to setup the environment paths and run the forward modeling and FWI experiments.

 ##################################################################
 ##################################################################